-Don’t set up a Facebook page just because everyone else has one, rather develop a basic strategy of using Facebook and how it fits into your marketing strategy.
+Don’t set up a Facebook page just because everyone else has one, instead develop a basic strategy of using Facebook and how it fits into your marketing strategy.
 If you still feel the compelling urge to create a Facebook page, create a personal page, and learn the basics.

 To Like Me or Not to Like Me

-I shudder and cringe when a client asks me to put a Facebook like button on their homepage.
+I shudder and cringe when a client asks me to put a Facebook-like button on their homepage.